khulnasoft-lab/go-goctl/README.md

-# Go library for theGoCtl CLI
+# Go library for the GoCtl CLI

 `go-goctl` is a collection of Go modules to make authoring [GitHub CLI extensions][extensions] easier.